Skip to content

 故有之以為利,無之以為用 — “Being provides profit; non-being provides use.”

+This is the line I keep on a sticky note above my desk.
 The form gives you the thing.
 The emptiness gives you what the thing can do.
-You pay for the wheel, but you use the hole in the center.
+You pay for the spokes.
+You use the hole.
+Both are necessary.
+Neither is optional.

 Key Takeaways